 If you want to be able to catch your horse, you will have to convince it that being caught doesn’t always lead to discomfort or work.
 You’ll do this by spending time with your horse that doesn’t involve any of what it perceives as negative experiences.

 Start by visiting in the pasture or paddock.
 Clean up manure, check for fences; do anything but approach your horse.
 If your horse approaches you, don’t reach out and try to catch it.
 Just let it approach, perhaps sniff at you, and then you walk away.
 Don’t let your horse walk away from you.
 You always want to be the final decision-maker in any exchange with your horse.
 Several brief visits a day will be more effective than the occasional long visit.

 Approach the Horse Cautiously

-When trying to approach your horse don’t march up to it full of purpose and intent.
-Instead, soften your body language and walk slowly towards your horse.
+When trying to approach your horse, don’t march up to it full of purpose and intent.
+Instead, soften your body language and walk slowly toward your horse.
 Don’t make direct eye contact.
-Don’t approach head or tail on.
+Don’t approach head on (or tail on).
 Use your peripheral vision and approach at the neck or shoulder.